Get backlinks from our recommended provider

 [Annual profit] x [determined multiple] = Sale cost

 Understand that many income sources are difficult or even impossible to verify.
-This means there’s a risk that the owner is inflating the website’s income to get a better price.
+This means there’s a risk that the website owner is inflating its income to get a better price.

 Steps to estimate and verify a website’s income: